mattermost/docs/source/overview/product.rst

 Product Overview
 ============================

-**Mattermost** empowers organizations to achieve their highest priorities through secure, modern, enterprise-grade communication.
-Enjoy all the productivity benefits of workplace messaging across web, mobile and PC, with unlimited archiving, search and integrations in a private cloud solution under IT control.
+**Mattermost** empowers organizations to achieve their highest priorities through modern, enterprise-grade communication.
+Enjoy all the productivity benefits of workplace messaging across web, mobile and PC, with unlimited archiving, search and integrations in a highly secure, configurable, scalable private cloud solution under IT control.

 Thousands of organizations use Mattermost around the world in 11 languages for its unmatched benefits:

 - **Security** - Keep vital communications behind your firewall under your existing IT policies.
 Make use of `dozens of security features <https://docs.mattermost.com/overview/security.html>`_ vetted by top security researchers.
 Advanced organizations can even deploy mobile apps to private networks using our open source repositories.